Shmoooji/bloom-official/README.md

 ### BACKEND

+If you're role involves touching the database, please use laravel's features in the database folder.
+To learn how to use migrations/factories/seeders, watch [here](https://www.youtube.com/watch?v=g-63ClKANsM)

 First, make sure u have the database running in the server by setting up the database in phpmyadmin:

 1. Turn on Apache and MySQL in XAMPP